 The First Pour

 The history of the Moscow Mule is shaky at best, but there are a few staples in every story I’ve heard or read about the Moscow Mule.
 The first staple was John G. Martin, an executive at the Heublein drinks company in the ‘30’s.
-Martin had bought the rights to a new alcohol entering America at the time, vodka.
+Martin had bought the rights to a new drink entering America at the time, vodka.

 However, Americans weren’t too keen on the stuff, so Martin had a hard time selling the stuff off to bars.
 Around the same time, you’ve got Jack Morgan, owner of the still popular, Cock’N’Bull British pub in Los Angeles.
 Morgan had a house beer that was a ginger beer, but that stuff was equally hard to sell by itself as well.